marhali/easy-i18n/README.md

 - UI Tool-Window which supports _tree-view_ and _table-view_
 - Easily **`Add`** / **`Edit`** / **`Delete`** translations
 - Filter all translations with _full-text-search_ support
-- Editor Assistance: Key completion, annotation and referencing
+- Editor Assistance: translation intention, completion-contributor, key-annotation and -folding
 - Translation key sorting and nesting can be configured
-- Configurable locales directory & preferred locale for ui presentation
+- Extensive configuration options: locales directory, preferred locale, key delimiters
 - Missing language translations will be indicated red
 - Automatically reloads translation data if any locale file was changed